mudetoday/takefew/README.md

-# Template pacman package

-Use this to make your own package quick, or to start new project.

-# Future updates
+# takefew

-- fix icons (idk how it should work)
-- getopt support
-- x server support
-- plugin support
+Use this to take few words from plain text.

 Enjoy in any support from you.